MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Motivation

-By substituting $\frac{\partial \mathcal{L}}{\partial S}$ into the gradient expression of attention (Eq.~\ref{eq:attention_backward}), we observe that all matrix operations (i.e., GEMMs) in the backward pass depend on the attention weights $A$.
-Consequently, the dynamic sparsity in the backward can be viewed as a superposition of the forward-phase sparsity.

-As shown in Fig.~\ref{sfig:attention_pattern} and Fig.~\ref{sfig:grad_pattern}, the gradient $\frac{\partial \mathcal{L}}{\partial S}$ exhibits sparse patterns that closely mirror those in the forward pass.
-Notably, the backward gradients display structured sparsity, consistently following a Vertical-Slash locality pattern throughout training.
+As shown in Fig.~\ref{sfig:attention_pattern}, the attention weights display structured sparsity, consistently following a Vertical-Slash (VS) locality pattern.
+Geometrically, in the 2D attention matrix (query position $n$ on rows, key position $m$ on columns), a ``\emph{slash}'' corresponds to a diagonal band where $n - m = \text{const}$, capturing the locality bias induced by rotary position embeddings, while a ``\emph{vertical}'' line corresponds to a column where a particular key position $m$ receives high attention from most queries, arising from outlier tokens with unusually large key norms.
+Figs.~\ref{sfig:attention_pattern}--\ref{sfig:grad_pattern} visualize these two complementary structures in both the forward attention weights and their backward gradients.
 We further attribute the emergence of this pattern to the use of relative position embeddings, specifically RoPE~\cite{su2024rope}.
 Let the query vector $q_n \in \mathbb{R}^{1 \times d}$ and key vector $k_m \in \mathbb{R}^{1 \times d}$ denote the token representations at positions $n, m \in \{0, \dots, N{-}1\}$ in a sequence of length $N$.
 We define $z_{n,m}$ as the dot product between the RoPE-transformed query and key vectors at positions $n$ and $m$, respectively.

 \begin{theorem} The expectation of the attention weights after applying RoPE depends solely on the relative position $n-m$, i.e., $E[z_{n,m}] = \sum_{i=0}^{d-1} {\phi_{n-m}^{(i)}~ A_i} + \sum_{i=0}^{d-1} {\psi_{n-m}^{(i)}~ B_i}.$ \end{theorem}